archphile/thepenguin/content/post/2018-12-29-getting-my-life-back-part-three-self-hosting-my-personal-data.md

 - [Floccus addon](https://addons.mozilla.org/el/firefox/addon/floccus/) for Firefox.

 For the record, I don't sync all my bookmarks.
-I just use the above combo to create a "shared folder" of bookmakrs between my Desktop PC and the smartphone.
+I just use the above combo to create a "shared folder" of bookmarks between my Desktop PC and the smartphone.